yoctoproject/poky/documentation/dev-manual/common-tasks.rst

    -  It is also worth noting that ``devshell`` still works over X11 forwarding and similar situations.

-Using a Development Python Shell
+Using a Python Development Shell
 ================================

 Similar to working within a development shell as described in the previous section, you can also spawn and work within an interactive Python development shell.
-When debugging certain commands or even when just editing packages, ``devpyshell`` can be a useful tool.
-When you invoke the ``devpyshell`` task, all tasks up to and including :ref:`ref-tasks-patch` are run for the specified target.
+When debugging certain commands or even when just editing packages, ``pydevshell`` can be a useful tool.
+When you invoke the ``pydevshell`` task, all tasks up to and including :ref:`ref-tasks-patch` are run for the specified target.
 Then a new terminal is opened.
 Additionally, key Python objects and code are available in the same way they are to